Deborah Kay Fitzgerald: Humanities

 Deborah Kay Fitzgerald was very clear about the importance of humanities, arts and social sciences while holding the role of associate dean for SHASS.
 Aware of the discourse in collegiate realms where some argue that humanities are not necessary, she feels that STEM professionals need humanities to look at the world in a different, non-technical way and be able to confidently answer challenges human face.
 She feels that it is the job of Universities to teach students all skills necessary to solve issues in a wholly educated way of thinking.

 Gender equity

-Fitzgerald became chair of The Gender Equity Committee in SHASS in June 2000 to report on the number of women in senior positions from 2001-2002.
+Fitzgerald became chair of The Gender Equity Committee in SHASS in June 2000 to report on the number of women in senior positions from 2001 to 2002.
 She recognized how many women in academia have felt isolated at least once in their career due to the lack of women in the field, specifically one in five.